 Disclosure: This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #FlavorYourWorld #CollectiveBias

-This Vegan Queso is made with vegetables, making it sneakily healthy.
+This Vegan Queso Dip recipe is made with vegetables, making it sneakily healthy.
 TABASCO® Sauce gives it a big flavor boost.
-It’s a terrific dip for holiday parties and game day snacking.
+It’s a terrific appetizer for holiday parties or snack for game day.
 Open a bag of chips and dig in!

 Queso dip is the ultimate snack food.
 It was one of my favorites in my pre-vegan days.
 I fondly remember noshing on it on Friday nights while watching Scully and Mulder chase aliens years ago.

 After ditching dairy, I lived without it for a while.
-I’m pretty sure my system went it shock the early post-queso days.
-Thankfully, dairy-free queso is easy to make, and my taste buds are happy that it’s back.
+I’m pretty sure my system went it shock the early post-queso days, but thankfully, dairy-free queso is easy to make, and my taste buds are happy that it’s back.

 - First, you place the vegetables in a pot with enough water to cover them.
 Bring it to a boil.
 Then, reduce the heat and let it simmer for about 15 minutes.
 You want the vegetables to be fork tender.